 You could use your Touchline Team Talks and half time team talk to solve this, but if that doesn’t work; sub the players off.
 Mostly players with low Determination tend to get nervous or uninterested.
 It is advised to sell players like that.

-Are there any players with a slight injury?
+Are there players with a knock?

 Keep close tabs on these players, as a substitution is not always needed.
 Picking up a knock usually drops a players condition 20 to 30%, but could rise again after 5 or 10 minutes if the picked up injury isn’t serious enough.
 If the player condition stays low or gets even lower; sub the player off.

-Are there any players with a low morale?
+Are there players on low morale?

 Players with a low morale do not want to fight for your team.
 These players tend to make crucial mistakes which can decide matches.
 Learn how to boost morale.

-Who do i bring on the pitch?
+Who do I bring on the pitch?

-Situation 1: An undecided game (small lead, trailing by 1 goal or a draw)
+Situation 1: An undecided game

 First thing you will have to look at when making a sub is ‘Mentality and Morale’.
 Condition and Fitness is important, but not as important as the mentality of your players.
 If you don’t have players available with better morale, just wait.
 Don’t rush and see what happens.